deckhouse/deckhouse/docs/documentation/pages/module-development/RUN.md

 permalink: en/module-development/run/
 ---

-This section covers the process of running a configured module in a cluster managed by Deckhouse Kubernetes Platform (DKP).
+This section covers the process of running a configured module in a cluster managed by Deckhouse Platform Certified Security Edition (DKP).

 Follow these steps to run the module in a cluster: